bachya/pyopenuv/README.md

 asyncio.get_event_loop().run_until_complete(main())
 ```

-By default, the `asyncio`-friendly creates a new connection to OpenUV with each coroutine;
+By default, the `asyncio`-friendly method creates a new connection to OpenUV with each
-this means that you won't get much in the way of runtime speed savings over the normal,
+coroutine; this means that you won't get much in the way of runtime speed savings over
-sync API.
-If you are calling a large number of coroutines (or merely want to squeeze out
+the normal, sync API.
+If you are calling a large number of coroutines (or merely want to
-every second of runtime savings possible), an
+squeeze out every second of runtime savings possible), an
 [`aiohttp`](https://github.com/aio-libs/aiohttp) `ClientSession` can be used for connection
 pooling: